A representation theorem for end spaces of infinite graphs: Introduction

 Intuitively, the ends of a graph capture the different directions in which the graph expands towards infinity.
 The simplest case is given by the class of (rooted) trees.
 Here, the ends correspond to the different rays starting at the root, and their end spaces are precisely the completely ultrametrizable spaces.
-See~\cite{hughes2004trees} for a thorough treatment of end spaces of trees.

 The concept of an end generalises naturally from trees to arbitrary graphs.
 Following Halin \cite{Halin_Enden64}, an end of a graph $G$ is an equivalence class of rays where two rays are equivalent if for every finite set $X$ of vertices they eventually belong to the same component of $G-X$.
-For example, infinite complete graphs or grids have a single end, while the infinite binary tree has continuum many ends, one for every rooted ray.
-The applications of ends in group theory or infinite graph theory are numerous, and reach from Stallings' theorem about the structure of finitely generated groups with more than one end \cite{stallings1968torsion, stallings1972group} to Halin's seminal paper on automorphisms of infinite graphs \cite{halin1973automorphisms} -- in fact, ends even play a role in the study of automorphism groups of \emph{finite} graphs \cite{babai1981abstract,grohe2020automorphism} -- to the recent development of infinite matroid theory \cite{bruhn2013axioms} inspired by topological spanning trees in infinite graphs with ends \cite{diestel2011locally}.

-The set of ends is equipped with a natural topology, in which for every finite set of vertices $X$, each component $C$ of $G-X$ induces a basic open set formed by all ends whose rays eventually belong to $C$.
-Note that when considering end spaces, we may always assume that the underlying graph is connected, as adding one new vertex and choosing a neighbour for it in each component does not affect the end space.
-It turns out that end spaces of graphs are significantly more complex than end spaces of trees: For a typical example, start from an uncountable complete graph (which has a unique end) and glue onto each vertex a fresh ray.
-The resulting end space will be compact, yet no longer metrizable.
-Going back to the inception of the combinatorial definition of ends by Halin~\cite{Halin_Enden64} in 1964, the fundamental problem of providing a structural description of end spaces has remained unsolved.
+The set of ends of $G$ can be turned into the \emph{end-space} $\Omega(G)$ by equipping it with the following topology: for every finite $X\subset V(G)$ and every component $C$ of $G-X$, one declares the set of ends represented by the rays in~$C$ to be basic open, and takes the topology generated by all these basic open sets.
+For example, infinite cliques and the $\Z\times\Z$ grid have a single end, while the end-space of the infinite binary tree is homeomorphic to the Cantor set.